cloveras/dnb/README.md

 # dnb
 Minor work-related hacks

-API.yaml: Swagger file with API notes, som of it copied from https://vipps.no/utvikler.
-Documentation: https://kavringkjeks.restlet.io/
+API.yaml: Swagger file with API tests/notes, some of it copied from https://vipps.no/utvikler.
+Generated documentation: https://kavringkjeks.restlet.io/